rfc-st/humble/docs/index.md

 Whatever you decide about **humble.py**, thank you for your time!.

 ## Notes
-About <a href="https://marketplace.visualstudio.com/items?itemName=sourcery.sourcery" target="_blank">Sourcery</a> checks:
+About <a href="https://marketplace.visualstudio.com/items?itemName=sourcery.sourcery" target="_blank">Sourcery</a> and <a href="https://github.com/jendrikseipp/vulture">vulture</a> checks:

-To maintain compatibility with the minimum required Python version for this tool (particularly with respect to f-strings), and because I consider some of Sourcery’s checks offer little benefit, certain ones are explicitly ignored through inline comments.
+Inline comments are used to suppress specific Sourcery and Vulture checks; this is necessary to preserve compatibility with older f-string syntax and to maintain focus by ignoring non-critical static analysis findings.

 ## Last but not least
 For those who maintain some essential tools for developing and testing **humble.py**, and to everyone who has contributed ideas, suggestions, or reported bugs: <a href="https://github.com/rfc-st/humble/?tab=readme-ov-file#acknowledgements" target="_blank">thank you</a>!.